rich-newman/typescript-analyzer-eslint-prettier/docs/development.md

 The debugger will reconnect on a later run if you leave it open.

-TODO link to server.js and package.json from above.

 ### Debugging server.js from a Node Console Application

 - Create a Node Console App (JavaScript)
-- Open the server.js file and copy/paste this entire file into app.js
+- Open the [server.js](https://github.com/rich-newman/typescript-analyzer-eslint-prettier/blob/main/src/TypeScriptAnalyzerEslintLinter/Node/server.js) file and copy/paste this entire file into app.js
-- Paste the dependencies section from package.json in TypeScriptAnalyzerEslintLinter/Node into your package.json.
+- Paste the dependencies section from [package.json in TypeScriptAnalyzerEslintLinter/Node](https://github.com/rich-newman/typescript-analyzer-eslint-prettier/blob/main/src/TypeScriptAnalyzerEslintLinter/Node/package.json) into your package.json.
 - Restore packages (rightclick npm, Install npm packages).
 - Set up appropriate paths to lint in the 'const data = ' section at the bottom of app.js.
 - The Node Console App should now run in debug in Visual Studio, and you should be able to put breakpoints in the main code in VS.
 - If you get an 'You have used a rule which requires parserServices to be generated.' error it means you need to pass a tsconfig.json in projectfiles.

 ## Running the GitHub Pages Site Locally